Skill Development and Independence

 Social Skills and Group Inclusion

-Throughout the camp day there are many opportunities for campers to be part of both large and small groups while involved in games, and other physical activities as well as creative, culinary and other special camp projects.
+Throughout the camp day there are many opportunities for campers to be part of both large and small groups while involved in sports, games and other special camp activities, including our ‘build, paint and plant’ garden box project!

 Regardless of age or ability the experience of belonging to a peer group effectively motivates and challenges campers to take on more responsibility for themselves and others, make decisions and take initiative.